mate-academy/jv-program-common-mistakes/java-core/builder-file/read-from-file.md

 ### Close all resources.
 Connections, streams, files, and other classes that implement the `Closeable` or `AutoCloseable` interface, needs to be closed after use.
-Further, that close must be made in a `finally` block.
+Furthermore, that close should be done in a `finally` block.
 Preferably, when class implements `AutoCloseable`, resource should be created using "try-with-resources" pattern and will be closed automatically.